Master Panel Guide¶

 Write your slider definitions in the master panel:

-Step 2: Use in Card Patterns¶
+Step 2: Use in Panel Patterns¶

-// This card uses both global sliders
+// This panel uses both global sliders

 note("c2 e2 g2")